tleewu/new_chess/README.md

 # Chess

-I am an absolutely chess geek.
+I am an absolutely huge chess geek.
 You can look up my USCF profile on www.uschess.org and search for Wu, Theodore L.

 ### How to Play
 1. Make sure you have Ruby installed.
 Check out this [tutorial] (www.installrails.com).